What Are Customer Service Standards?

 Use and update self-service options

 According to Harvard Business Review, 81 % of customers use self-service before contacting a company.
 So you can drastically reduce your agents’ workload by implementing and updating your self-service options.
-It may be a FAQ section or knowledge base on your website, Interactive Voice Response (IVR) menu in your call center, the chatbot in your web chat.
+It may be a FAQ section or knowledge base on your website, an IVR system for call center, or the chatbot in your web chat.
 All these options will allow customers to have their questions answered without involving your employees and show them that your company values their time.
 On the other hand, your agents won’t have to waste time answering repetitive questions and can focus on more challenging tasks instead.

 Invest in your employees’ training